miningseven/Stormgain_Bot/README.md

 # Stormgain\_Bot

-Full automated bot thats claims the StormGain Miner.
+Fully automated bot thats claims the StormGain Miner.
 For Educational purposes only.

 # Instructions